StinkyMilo/IMGD4099/README.md

 There are two sliders, clicking, and pressing space.
 Each has a different effect.

 ## Assignment 3
 You can find the project [here](https://reaction-diffusion-milo.glitch.me/).
-The code is located [here](TODO), and the explanation is [here](https://github.com/StinkyMilo/IMGD4099/blob/main/Assignment3/description-and-feedback.md)
+The code is located [here](https://github.com/StinkyMilo/IMGD4099/tree/main/Assignment3/code), and the explanation is [here](https://github.com/StinkyMilo/IMGD4099/blob/main/Assignment3/description-and-feedback.md).

 In this one, click to place down chemical B!